Airblue Flight 202: Accident

 The flight left Karachi at 07:41 local time (02:41 UTC).
 Flight controllers at Benazir Bhutto International Airport lost contact with the aircraft at 09:41 local time (04:41 UTC).
 Weather conditions at the time were marginal, and the crew of a China Southern airliner had diverted to an alternate airport and a Pakistan International Airlines (PIA) flight had taken three go-arounds 30 minutes earlier.

 The aircraft approached Islamabad from the southeast, following a procedure that required it to fly toward the airport until making visual contact.
 It was then to fly around the airport to the east and north, keeping within 5 nmi, until lining up with runway 12, which faces toward the southeast.
 The aircraft crashed into mountains outside the 5 nmi radius, about 8 nmi north of the airport, facing almost due west, before it could line up for the runway 12 final approach.

 The pilots did not send any emergency signals prior to the crash.
 Pakistani Interior Minister Rehman Malik stated that the aircraft was at 2600 ft as it approached Islamabad, but went back up to 3000 ft before eventually crashing.
 The altitude of 2600 ft was above the safe minimum descent altitude (2510 ft above sea level, or 852 ft above ground level) had the aircraft remained within the 5 nmi radius of the airport.

 One witness on the ground, who was out walking, stated that the aircraft had "lost balance", and then it went down.
 Others described the aircraft as being lower than it should have been.
 One told The New York Times that the aircraft was "flying as low as a four-story building".
-Someone reported that as the aircraft started to turn, the right side of its front banged into the highest mountain, emitting an instant billow of blue fire and black smoke.
+Someone reported that as the aircraft started to turn, the right side of its front collided into the highest mountain, emitting an instant billow of blue fire and black smoke.

 The aircraft wreckage was found near the Daman-e-Koh viewing point in the Margalla Hills outside Islamabad.
 The Los Angeles Times reported that "television footage of the crash site showed smoke and burning debris strewn in a swath cutting through the forest.
 Rescue helicopters hovered overhead.
 Fire was visible, and smoke was blowing up from the scene."